element-solid/element-solid/README.md

 # element-solid

-Element Solid is a fork of Element UI, a Vue-based UI library, for the Solidjs community.
+Element Solid is a fork of Element UI, for the Solid community.